 7. Go Zen at Ginkakuji | 銀閣寺

-Often known as the quieter counterpart of the Golden Pvilion, Ginkakuji (the Silver Pavilion) is a Zen temple with a more toned-down style.
+Often known as the quieter counterpart of the Golden Pavilion, Ginkakuji (the Silver Pavilion) is a Zen temple with a more toned-down style.
 Originally a retirement villa styled after Kinkakuji, it’s believed to have been named after the sight of the moonlight reflecting on the thatched roof.

 Converted into a temple in 1940, it was a hub of cultural development including the progression of tea ceremony, flower arrangement and Noh theater.
 The Sea of Silver Sand contains the carefully constructed cone known as the moon-viewing platform and the moss garden is equally beautiful.